-In this section, we will prove that for information sequences generated uniformly at random, for almost all graphs and almost all cosets, the decoder behaves very closely to the expected behavior.
-The expected behavior is defined as the behavior of the decoder when the channel input is a sequence of equally likely i.i.d. random variables.
-We will then conclude that there exists at least one graph and one coset for which the decoding probability of error can be made arbitrarily small on an information sequence generated uniformly at random if the noise variance does not exceed a threshold.
-The proofs follow closely the ideas presented in [19], [20] for memoryless channels and rely heavily on results presented there.
+information sequence if the noise variance does not exceed a threshold.
+The proofs follow closely the ideas presented in [24], [25] for memoryless channels and rely heavily on results presented there.
 The main difference is that the channel under consideration here has an input-dependent memory.
-Therefore, we first must prove a concentration statement for every possible input sequence, and then show that the average decoder performance is closely concentrated around the decoder performance when the input sequence is i.i.d.
+Therefore, we first must prove a concentration statement for every possible input sequence, and then show that the average decoder performance is closely concentrated around the decoder performance when the input sequence is i.u.d.
 The section is organized as follows.
-In subsection III-A, the basic notation is introduced.
-Subsection III-B gives the concentration result, while subsection III-C defines the "zeroerror" threshold and concludes that there exists a Gallager coset code that achieves an arbitrarily small probability of error if the noise variance is below the threshold.
+In Section III-A, the basic notation is introduced.
+Section III-B gives the concentration result, while Section III-C defines the "zero-error" threshold and concludes that there exists a Gallager coset code that achieves an arbitrarily small probability of error if the noise variance is below the threshold.